Mattshark89/OpenFlight-VRC/README.md

 # OpenFlight-VRC

 Creating an open source system to allow all kinds of avatars to fly.
-Uses Udon Sharp: https://github.com/MerlinVR/UdonSharp
+Uses Udon Sharp (Make sure you download this as well!): https://github.com/MerlinVR/UdonSharp

-You can try it out on the community lab world (This is also my test world, so some settings might be wacky or experimental.
-Once V1 is released this world will become more static): https://vrchat.com/home/launch?worldId=wrld_e61cba97-a1a9-4c53-93d2-7bb77240a2e7

-As of now, I do not recommend downloading this project for your world yet as the physics are still a work in progress.
-Everything is subject to change!
+You can try out the latest stable version of this script here: https://vrchat.com/home/launch?worldId=wrld_e61cba97-a1a9-4c53-93d2-7bb77240a2e7

+## How to use

+Import the Unity package from the Releases tab, then place the prefab "OpenFlight" anywhere in your world.
+This should be all you need for most worlds.
+To fine-tune the flight settings, select the WingedFlight GameObject inside of the prefab and check the Inspector.

-## Roadmap to V1 release
+## Roadmap to V1.0.0 release

-- Minor physics bugfixes
 - Desktop support
-- Prefab toggle buttons for ease of use
+- Avatar detection system to automatically grant flight to certain avatar bases (for example, winged flight to avali)
+- Equippable props (such as mechanical wings) that permit flying for everyone
+- Debugging tool/sliders to modify flight settings in-world (for creators)

 ## Plans for the future